indianpenny/cs_11_assignments/README.md

 After all the trials are complete, the code plots each set of data on a separate graph using Matplotlib.
 This code provides a visual comparison of the efficiency of linear search and binary search algorithms as the list length varies from 1 to 1000.
 The resulting graphs will help us understand how these search methods perform differently with changing list sizes.

+# **Potions.py**
+View Bubble Cup V9 D Potions Homework on dmoj.ca.
+This Python script is designed to help Harry Water, Ronaldo, Her-my-oh-knee, and their friends minimize the total time required to complete their Potions homework.
+Each student has a task with a certain difficulty level, and they aim to redistribute tasks to optimize their work based on their individual laziness levels.
+The goal is to find the shortest possible total time to complete all tasks while each student still does one task.

+Problem Description:
+Professor Snipe has assigned N tasks to the students, and each task has a difficulty level and corresponds to a student's laziness level.
+The time required for a student to finish a task is the product of their laziness level and the task's difficulty level.
+The students want to minimize the total time spent on all tasks.

+Input:
+The first line of input contains an integer N, representing the total number of tasks.
+The next N lines each contain a single integer, representing the difficulty level of the task and the laziness level of the student initially assigned the task.

+Output:
+The output should consist of a single line containing the minimum time needed to finish all tasks, modulo 10007.

+Constraints
+1 <= N <= 100,000
+1 <= A[i] (difficulty/laziness level) <= 100,000

+How to Use
+Run the script in your Python environment.
+Enter the number of tasks (N) when prompted.
+Enter the difficulty level and laziness level for each task as per the prompts.
+The script will calculate and display the minimum time required to complete all tasks.

+Feel free to explore and use this code to help Harry Water, Ronaldo, Her-my-oh-knee, and their friends optimize their Potions homework.